lvanschilfgaarde/lordcephei.github.io/pages/lmf_pbte_tutorial.md

 #####  5. _Self-consistency_

+With an input file in hand, we can proceed to carry out a self-consistent calculation.
-This section proceeds in a manner [similar to the basic tutorial](/tutorial/lmf/lmf_tutorial/)
+It proceeds in a manner [similar to the basic tutorial](/tutorial/lmf/lmf_tutorial/#tutorial).

+In brief you carry out the following steps:

+1. Run **lmfa**{: style="color: blue"}.
+   This :

++  Makes atomic densities, which **lmf**{: style="color: blue"} will overlap to make a starting trial density
++  Provides a reasonable basis set with parameters **RSMH** and **EH** defining the envelope functions
++  Supplies an automatic estimate for the PW cutoff **GMAX**.

 ### _Other Resources_

-An input file's structure, and features of the programming language capability, is explained in some detail [here](/docs/input/inputfile/#input-file-structure).
-A reference defining the syntax of categories and tokens can be found in [this pdf file](input.pdf).
+An input file's structure, and features of the programming language capability, is explained in some detail [here](/docs/input/inputfile/).
+The full syntax of categories and tokens can be found in [this reference](input.pdf).

 [This tutorial](https://lordcephei.github.io/buildingfpinput/) more fully describes some important tags the **lmf**{: style="color: blue"} reads.
 It also presents alternative ways to build input files from various sources such as the VASP _POSCAR_{: style="color: green"} file.

+[This tutorial](/tutorial/lmf/lmf_bi2te3_tutorial/) more fully explains the **lmf**{: style="color: blue"} basis set.

 There is a corresponding tutorial on the basics of a [self-consistent ASA calculation for PbTe](https://github.com/lordcephei/lordcephei.github.io/blob/master/pages/fptut-pbte.md).
-[A tutorial on optics](xx) can be gone through after you have understood this one.
+[A tutorial on optics](/docs/properties/optics/) can be gone through after you have understood this one.

 [This document](https://lordcephei.github.io/docs/lmf/overview/) gives an overview of some of **lmf**'s unique features and capabilities.

-The theoretical formalism behind the method is described in this [book chapter](xx).
+The theoretical formalism behind the **lmf**{: style="color: blue"} is described in detail in this book chapter:

-###### _2.2 Self-consistency_
-Before a  self consistant calculation can be preforem the real-space structure constants have to be generated.
-They are made once, for a given structure, with a separate tool

-       lmstr ctrl.pbte

-The penultimate step is to generate the initial the multipole moments Q$_0$,Q$_1$,Q$_2$.
-For this we first change the nkabc variable within the control file to for (**nkabc=4**, this variable represents the k-mesh density): change

-	% const nkabc=0

-to

-	% const nkabc=4

-next  the  **lm**{: style="color: blue"} executable is invoked with zero number of iterations such that

-    lm -vnit=0 ctrl.pbte

-and lastly for a fully consistant LDA-ASA calculation **lm**{: style="color: blue"} is invoked with **-vnit**>1 so that

-    lm -vnite=20 ctrl.pbte

-The message at the end of the standard out put will indicate if self-consistency has been achieved, which in this case it has.
+M. Methfessel, M. van Schilfgaarde, and R. A. Casali, ``A full-potential LMTO method based on smooth Hankel functions,'' in _Electronic Structure and Physical Properties of
+Solids: The Uses of the LMTO Method_, Lecture Notes in Physics,
+<b>535</b>, 114-147.
+H. Dreysse, ed.
+(Springer-Verlag, Berlin) 2000.